Why Your website speed matters?

 - Memcached is an open source, distributed memory object caching system that alleviates database load to speed up dynamic Web applications by reducing database load.

-- Or we can say that every time a database request is made it adds additional load to the server.
-Memcached Server caching reduces that load by storing data objects in dynamic memory.
+- In other words, every time a database request is made it adds additional load to the server.
+Memcached reduces that load by storing data objects in dynamic memory.

-- Memcached Server caching is an in-memory key-value store for small chunks of arbitrary data (strings, objects) from results of database calls, API calls, or page rendering.
+- Memcached is an in-memory key-value store for small chunks of arbitrary data (strings, objects) from results of database calls, API calls, or page rendering.

 2. Improve your hosting plan

-- To speed up your website the simplest way is: looking at your server.
+- One of the simplest ways you can speed up your website: looking at your server.

-- Most new website owners choose the cheapest possible option for hosting.
-In the beginning, you’ll likely need to upgrade once you start getting more traffic is often enough.
+- Most new site owners choose the cheapest possible option for hosting.
+While this is often enough in the beginning, you’ll likely need to upgrade once you start getting more traffic.

-- When you are looking at hosting, you have three different options:
+- When looking at hosting, you have three different options:

 - Shared hosting